25th Street Station (Baltimore): Project history

-Opposition and Support
+Opposition and support

 Opposition to the project centered on the inclusion of Walmart as an anchor tenant and the potential impacts of big box retail on smaller, mom-and-pop stores in historic business districts.
 Residents in the neighborhoods surrounding the development voiced concerns about the inevitable increase in traffic, noise, and light pollution the high-intensity uses would bring.
-Still others were concerned that the shopping center's actual design was too suburban in nature and not suitable for an dense, urban environment.
+Still others were concerned that the shopping center's actual design was too suburban in nature and not suitable for a dense, urban environment.
 Support for the project focused on the construction and permanent jobs that the development would create, and the convenience of being able to shop inside city limits, when many city residents are forced to drive to the surrounding suburbs to shop at comparable stores.
 However, there had been a Walmart in Port Covington, located off Hanover Street south of downtown Baltimore, which was one of 269 stores that were closed nationwide in early 2016; and currently, main rival Target has one city location, in Canton; a former Target location at Mondawmin Mall was closed in February 2018.
 Both companies also have numerous locations in neighboring Baltimore and Anne Arundel Counties.

 Heated debate about the merits and drawbacks of the developer's plans continued throughout most of 2010.
 The project was granted design approval by the Urban Design and Architectural Review Panel (UDARP) in October 2010.
 Public hearings and meetings concerning the project were held by the Planning Commission and City Council.
 The City Council approved the Planned Unit Development ordinance in November 2010.
 The final design and a minor amendment were approved by the Planning Commission on December 16, 2010.